theonekaran/tidydata/codebook.md

 Merging Data: I have merged the sets into one set of rows (Particpants) and columns (Activity, Variable, Value)

-Data Sample: I have worked with the data in the first 8 columns as a data sample
+Data used: I have used the first 8 columns: First 2 are Subject Number, Activity type.
+Last 6 columns are the mean and std deviation of each activity that is required to be extracted in Step 2 above.

 ##Final File Output(s) are:
-NewMergedDataTable.txt  : all merged data in text file NewMergedDataTable.csv : all merged data in csv file TidyDataSet1_mean_std  :  sample data from first 8 columns
-TidyDataSet2_averages:  sample data from first 8 columns
+tidy_data.txt which is the average of the mean and std_dev of each measurement for each activity and each subject.